PhilipSchmid/echo-app/README.md

 This is a simple Go application that responds with a JSON payload containing various details.
 The JSON response includes:

 - Timestamp
-- Customizable message
 - Source IP
 - Hostname
 - Endpoint name
-- Optionally, the (Kubernetes) node name and HTTP request headers
+- Optionally, a customizable message, the (Kubernetes) node name and/or the HTTP request headers

 The application supports multiple endpoints and functionalities: